Rapid-Vision/rdocgen/vitepress/docs/getting-started.md

 ) -> str:
 ```

-Generated with vitepress documentation will look like:
+Generated VitePress documentation will look like:
 ![function docs example](example.png)

 ## Why?
-- It is simpler then docstrings
+- It is simpler than docstrings.
-- It provides a single source of truth.
-Documentation drift from code becomes less likely.
+- It provides a single source of truth, so documentation drift is less likely.

 Use this project only if you do not rely on standard docstring tooling.